This is the second part in a series of posts documenting my efforts learning more about prosody:

 In the last post, I explained how I was learning to be a better poet.
 I also included my attempts from the first exercise in Stephen Fry's book, The Ode Less Travelled: Unlocking the Poet Within.
 Now it is time for the fruits of the second exercise.
 I would love to hear your thoughts on my attempts – what works, what does not, where you think I've gone wrong.
 Perhaps you might get a copy of the book and have a go yourself.
 If you do, I'd really like to see your results.

-Write five pairs of blank iambic pentameter in which the first line of each pair is end-stopped and there are no caesuras, then write five pairs of blank iambic pentameter with the same meaning, but using enjambment and at least two caesuras.
+Write five pairs of blank iambic pentameter in which the first line of each pair is end-stopped1 and there are no caesuras2, then write five pairs of blank iambic pentameter with the same meaning, but using enjambment3 and at least two caesuras.

 The topics for each of the five pairs are: